olivermarketos/ML4HC_time_series/README.md

 To create the trained model and the according metrics, run the `Q2_2.py file`.
 The `Q2_2.ipynb` file has the same content.

 ### 2.3 Transformers
+`Q2_3_data_processing.ipynb` to process the data into format Time-Grid or (Time, Measurement, Value) triplets, to be used for each of the transformer architectures in this section.
+`Q2_3_transformers.ipynb` to train and evaluate either of the transformer architectures.
+It makes use of addtional scripts `Transformers.py` (transformer architectures, dataset classes etc) and `helper_funcs.py` (data loading, model loading, training, evaluation etc).

+ > **note**: this section and section Q3 make use of a config file, loaded at the beginning of the notebook. `config.yaml` provides an example file.
+It contains the hyperparameters, output directories and which m

+---

 ## Question 3
 `Q3_Representation_learning.ipynb` contains all the code needed to answer this section.
 It makes use of addtional scripts `Transformers.py` and `helper_funcs.py`

+---

 ## Question 4

 #### 4.1